Yoast/wordpress-seo/readme.txt

 * Optimizes and caches WPSEO_Option_Titles::enrich_defaults().
 Props to [@soulseekah](https://github.com/soulseekah)
 * Introduces a Features tab in the network admin, which allows disabling all site-specific features for the entire network.
 * Improves the tab order within the structured data blocks in Gutenberg and make it consistent between the FAQ and How-To block.
+* Improves sitemap performance by disabling the caching by default.
+* Add `target="_blank"` to the "How to connect to GSC" link to open a new tab when clicked.

 Other: